-Our next results present the EM stress reduction that is accomplished by our architectural solution for both GPR register file and FP register file.
-These results are illustrated in Figures 17 and respectively.
-For both register files it can be observed that the number of writes is distributed uniformly over all registers and there are no longer hotspots observed (e.g. RAX or ZMM0).
-In addition, we observed a dramatic reduction in the write stress of nearly 80% on average for the GPR register file and 90% for the FP register file.
-The rotation trigger in our simulation was asserted every 10,000,000 clock cycles.
-In our experiment, we examined different rotation trigger rates value and found that this value yields an unnoticeable performance impact.
+The next results show the EM stress reduction obtained by the proposed architectural solution for both the GPR register file and FP register file (see Figures 17 and 18, respectively).
+For both register files, the number of writes is distributed uniformly over all registers, and no hotspots exist (e.g., RAX or ZMM0).
+In addition, the write stress decreases dramatically by nearly 80% on average for the GPR register file and 90% for the FP register file.
+The rotation trigger in the simulation was asserted every 10 000 000 clock cycles.
+In the experiment, we examined different rotation trigger rates and found that this value does not impact performance.